dfpawstrn/reBloom/README.md

 > **Academic Context:**
 > reBloom was built as part of the Multimedia Laboratory 3, a Module of the Multimedia and Communication Technologies course from the University of Aveiro, Portugal.
 It is not a commercial or production application but rather a student project, demonstrating HTML/CSS/JS skills and an understanding of web-based interactions and user interfaces.

+Each page uses responsive CSS, video banners, and interactive JavaScript to enhance user experience.

 ---

 ## Live Demo